 Much has been made of the role that identity politics played in Clinton’s loss to the Pussy Grabber.
-Too often, she made explicit appeals to blacks, Hispanics, women, the LGBTQ community, Muslims, you name a group she addressed their needs and concerns, but she never once mentioned white middle class working class people.
-They didn’t make it into her mixed tape laundry list of injury-led politics critics say.
-Or, so the common wisdom goes.
-And, you know who did?
+Too often, conventional wisdom says, she made explicit appeals to blacks, Hispanics, women, the LGBTQ+ community, Muslims; you name a group, and she addressed their needs and concerns, but she never once mentioned white middle class or working class people.
+They didn’t make it into her mixed tape laundry list of injury-led politics, critics say.
+And, you know who did, they say?
 The Pussy Grabber.

 Identity politics, at least as defined by dictionary.com, is

 Identity politics works because it taps into social identity.
 It produces a clear demarcation between groups producing an in-group and an out-group.
 In-group and out-group divisions depend upon easily identified differences between groups of people.
 I am a high school teacher, but you probably wouldn’t know it just to look at me.
 However, I am white, which you would probably know to look at me even though you would be reluctant to describe me as that white guy because racism.
 I am a man, which also you would probably know to look at me.
 While you might describe me as a man, you still probably wouldn’t describe me as a white man.
 Describing me as white invokes race and the deep-seated fears of white people of being considered racist, but describing me as a man does not invoke sexism.

 When I was a young man, I was a member of a loosely organized group that might be described as anti-establishment — and now I am a high school teacher, go figure.
 You would know it to look at me because I wore my hair long, a scraggly beard, and unkempt clothes.
 Nowadays, you know these folks because of their body mutilations: piercings and tattoos.